-Chapter 567 of the Missouri Revised Statutes details all the different prostitution crimes.
-There are six major types of prostitution offenses, including:
+Chapter 567 of the Missouri Revised Statutes details all the six major types of prostitution crimes.

 Simple prostitution is charged as a class B misdemeanor.
 If one of the parties knew they were infected with HIV and did not tell the other party, then prostitution can be charged as a class B felony.